Importance of brand identity and consistency

 Describe the face of the person?
 And the clothes they wear – which colours, fabrics and labels?
 Are there particular words the person utters again and again?
 Does the person have anything to indicate their inclinations and past achievements?
 Any hobbies and interests?

 different brand identity and signals

 Keep the Corporate Capitalist at the back of your mind.

 Now imagine an Educated Environmentalist who has been protecting the natural heritage all her/his life.
 Furthermore, s/he was highlighting our dependency on the vulnerable ecosystems we are a part of.
 Organising community events and rallies, publishing articles and papers.
 Also, lobbying government while encouraging people to change their consumerist habits.

 What does the person look like, what does this person wear and in which colours, fabrics and labels?
 What are their most used words and phrases expressed with importance?
 Does the person have any evidence to support their claims, values and beliefs?
 What hobbies and interests do they pursue?

 Think about it for a while.
 Use your imagination and create or draw the person.

 You might have a picture of the environmentalist right now.
 Let’s call it simply an image.
 The image is a brand identity (tangible) in design jargon—the one you can see and hear.

-Do you see the difference between the educated environmentalist and the lavish capitalist?
+Do you see the difference between the Educated Environmentalist and the lavish Corporate Capitalist?